dutes/ci_portfolio_three/README.md

 # Code Institute Portfolio 3: BlackJack

 ## BlackJack
 The aim of this project is to create a BlackJack game to equally satisfy the project requirements as well as offer the user a fun experience within the CLI limitations.
 The game was programmed in Python and utilizes the Code Institute Python template to deploy it on Heroku.
+The target audience for the project are programming students, BlackJack players and anyone with an interest in CLI programming.

 ##  A note on DocStrings
 Please note that the docstring format followed for this project matches that of the organisation I work for.
 I am submitting this course work as part of a development program within my organisation and therefore I am following the prescribed format for commenting and documentaiton (docstrings)